greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/REINDEX.html.md

 Reindexing a single index or table requires being the owner of that index or table.
 Reindexing a schema or database requires being the owner of the schema or database.
 Note that it is therefore sometimes possible for non-superusers to rebuild indexes of tables owned by other users.
 However, as a special exception, when a non-superuser issues `REINDEX DATABASE`, `REINDEX SCHEMA` or `REINDEX SYSTEM`, Greenplum Database skips indexes on shared catalogs unless the user owns the catalog \(which typically won't be the case\).
 Of course, superusers can always reindex anything.

-Greenplum Datase does not support reindexing partitioned tables or partitioned indexes.
-You can separately reindex each individual partition instead.

 REINDEX` does not update the `reltuples` and `relpages` statistics for the index.
 To update those statistics, run `ANALYZE` on the table after reindexing.

 ## <a id="section6"></a>Examples